netwerk-digitaal-erfgoed/dataset-knowledge-graph/README.md

 ## Scope

+This pipeline:

-- This pipeline is RDF-based so will be limited to datasets that provide at least one valid RDF distribution.
+- is RDF-based so will be limited to datasets that provide at least one valid RDF distribution;
+- will skip RDF distributions that contain invalid data.

 ## Dataset Summaries